bibbox/bibbox-documentation/docs/index.md

 Address: 127.0.0.1
 ```

-* NOTE: Of course you can choose any domain name you like.
-Just be shure to change `bibbox.local.test` to the desired Domain.
+* NOTE: Of course you can choose any domain-name you like.
+Just be shure to change `bibbox.local.test` to the desired domain-name.
 * [https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/](https://www.tecmint.com/setup-a-dns-dhcp-server-using-dnsmasq-on-centos-rhel/) has more info on the topic
 * As always Google is your Friend.
 Simply Type any Error message you receive into the search bar.